emiago/sipgox/README.md

 If use it in your projects consider that this repo will not have stable code until it is considered merging to `sipgo stack`

-If you find useful, support/sponsor [sipgo lib](https://github.com/emiago/sipgo), open issue etc...
+If you find useful, support [sipgo lib](https://github.com/emiago/sipgo), open issue etc...

 Here you can find [GO Documentation](https://pkg.go.dev/github.com/emiago/sipgox)